STCVIT/LivStory/README.md

 </p>
 <h1> LivStory</h1>

-> LivStory provides an immersive experience to our readers.Read your favourite story, and we will enhance your experince by playing real-life sounds based on the content you just read!
+> LivStory provides an immersive experience to our readers.Read out your favourite story, and we will enhance your experince by playing real-life sounds based on the content you just read!
 How do we do that ?
 It's the magic of Artificial Intelligence.
 We use the Text-Rank Algorithm to find out the most important words when you speak and play a sound accordingly.
 ---

 [![Download ](https://img.shields.io/badge/-Get%20the%20link%20to%20the%20App-brightgreen)](<add drive link here>)